Benefit fraud is when a person has applied for, or is getting, a benefit they know they are not supposed to receive.

 Use this form to tell us about fraud against benefits and payments made by Social Security Scotland.

-This includes payments:
+This includes payments to support:

 What happens next